Fresh sample of Phoradendron leucarpum on a Citrus tree from Florida. White berries are eaten and disseminated by birds.

 A cross section through the infection site where the dwarf mistletoe is infecting the branch.
 Light areas are the misletoe, dark area is the wood.

 Phoradendron juniperinum from a juniper growing in New Mexico.
-This is a leafy mistletoe that does not have conspicuous leaves.
+You can see the long stems (they turn yellow when dry) of the mistletoe and no conspicuous leaves.

 Phoradendron on Arizona cypress.
 This mistletoe does have leaves but they are smaller than the leaves of Phoradendron on hardwoods.